On the projective normality of cyclic coverings over a rational surface: Introduction

 Note that if $K_X$ is nef, then $K_S+(r-1)B$ is nef, and hence $H^0(\sshf{S}(K_S+(r-1)B))\neq 0$ by the Riemann-Roch theorem.

-The idea of the proof is similar to that of \cite{Song16}, that is, one needs to find an auxiliary cycle on $S$ to deal with the potentially low positivity of $B$ in establishing the surjectivity of the multiplication maps
+The idea of the proof is similar to that of \cite{RS16}, that is, one needs to find an auxiliary cycle on $S$ to deal with the potentially low positivity of $B$ in establishing the surjectivity of the multiplication maps

 for various integer $k$.
 An ingredient in the present paper is an application of Zariski decomposition to the divisor $B$, which enables us to define an auxiliary rational cycle on $S$ (see (\ref{auxiliary cycle}) and Theorem \ref{Artin thm} for notion of rational cycle) that works in the argument for all situations except for the case when $|-K_S|$ induces an elliptic fibration of $S$ over $\prj{1}$.
 This extremal case is treated separately in the end of Section 4.
-It may be worth pointing out that the auxiliary cycle is not reduced in general; and it is arguable that an analogous situation as in the theorem where the base surface $S$ is a K3 or abelian surface is less subtle.
+It may be worth pointing out that the auxiliary cycle is not reduced in general; and an analogous situation as in the theorem where the base surface $S$ is K3 or abelian is arguably less involved.

-In the situation of double coverings, which was studied in \cite{Song16}, Harbourne's vanishing theorem \cite[Thm.~3.1]{Harbourne97} for nef divisors on anticanonical rational surfaces is extensively used.
+In the situation of double coverings, which was studied in \cite{RS16}, Harbourne's vanishing theorem \cite[Thm.~3.1]{Harbourne97} for nef divisors on anticanonical rational surfaces is extensively used.
 By contrast, for arbitrary cyclic coverings, $\mathbb{Q}$-divisors appear naturally, and Harbourne's vanishing unfortunately does not extend to the perturbations of nef divisors by fractional divisors.
-For this reason, we instead rely more on the Kawamata-Viehweg vanishing, this makes the choice of auxiliary cycle trickier, though.
+For this reason, we instead rely more on the Kawamata--Viehweg vanishing, this makes the choice of auxiliary cycle trickier, though.